IntelliTect/Coalesce/Coalesce2.0Changes.md

 | Namespace `intellitect.webApi` is now `Coalesce.ModalHelpers` | Replace all references to the old name with the new.
 | Generated API Controllers no longer have "Api" in the file name in order to better match the name of the class within. | No changes needed unless your project referenced these files explicitly by name (unlikely).
 | DataSources on models are no longer generated as client-callable static methods on ListViewModels. | Replace usages of these calls with loads of a ListViewModel using the desired data source.
+| API Endpoint `CustomList` has been merged with `List`.
+Parameters remain unchanged. | Replace all usages of `CustomList` with `List`.
+| `BaseViewController.IndexImplementation` no longer sets `ViewBag.ParentIdName` or `ViewBag.ParentId`.
+These properties were not used. | If you used these, implement your own custom, robust logic in your controllers that depend upon `IndexImplementation`.
 ----

 ## BaseViewModel & Generated ViewModels: